frankld/stest/content/post/home-living-mock-up.md

 ### Tollenda est atque extrahenda radicitus

 This is a personal project I worked on in order to practice the open-composition design trend I recently read about on 99designs.com.
 My goal here was to create a mock-up for a home goods website.

 First, I sketched a product component to be used across the website.
 I then integrated the component into three different templates: a landing page, a product page and a shop page.

 I mocked-up a quick and simple word mark for the brand and picked a secondary typography from Google web fonts.
-I used a cool muted color palette to contrast the product’s wood material.

 The end result is a clean, modern design that really highlights the product.

 <!-- New Section -->